Kenneth-devv/it342-g01-mid2425/ambos-kennethjan-journal-activity/journal.md

 **3. Any blockers or challenges?**
 - What challenged me today still was rebase, I will try to continue learning it because it is definitely helpful to me.

+## [Date: 06/26/2025]

+**1. What did I accomplish yesterday?**
+- Yesterday, I became more comfortable using git diff to review changes before committing and navigating commit history with git log.

+**2. What will I do today?**
+- Today, I'm aiming to learn git reset for undoing commits and understanding the differences between its hard, soft, and mixed options.

+**3. Any blockers or challenges?**
+- My main challenge will be using git reset safely and precisely, without inadvertently losing any valuable work.

+## [Date: 06/30/2025]

+**1. What did I accomplish yesterday?**
+- Yesterday, I got a better handle on git pull and git fetch, understanding how they differ in updating my local repository from remotes.

+**2. What will I do today?**
+- Today, I'm planning to dive into interactive rebase (git rebase -i) to clean up my commit history before pushing.

+**3. Any blockers or challenges?**
+-  My biggest challenge will be using interactive rebase effectively without accidentally squashing important commits or creating a mess.